Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Counting -integral orbits over global fields

 \subsection{The main term}

-With notation as above, we have the following lemma. \begin{lemma} For $g\in\D_X'$, we have
+With notation as above, we have the following lemma. \begin{lemma} For $g\in g_i^{-1}\FF_{i,X}'$, we have

-where the volume is computed with respect to Haar-measure normalized so that $L$ has covolume 1 in $V_n(F_S)$ and where $d$ is the degree of $F$ over $\Q$ when $F$ is a number field and is $1$ when $F$ is a function field. \end{lemma}
+where the volume is computed with respect to the Haar-measure of $V_n(F_S)$ normalized so that $L$ has covolume 1 in $V_n(F_S)$ and where $d$ is the degree of $F$ over $\Q$ when $F$ is a number field and is $1$ when $F$ is a function field. \end{lemma}

-\begin{proof} Viewing $L$ as a translated union of finitely many lattices in $V_n(F_{S_\infty})$ and applying Proposition \ref{davgen} to each of these lattices gives the main term.
+\begin{proof} Since the projection of $gG_0\cdot v_\sigma$ onto $V_n(F_{S\backslash S_\infty})$ is open compact, we may replace $L$ by a union of finitely many lattices in $V_n(F_{S_\infty})$ and applying Proposition \ref{davgen} to each of these lattices gives the main term.
 The error term is then the maximum of the volumes of the images onto coordinate hyperplanes of $V_n(F_{S_\infty})$.
 Since $\alpha_0$ has minimal weight, we see that to achieve the maximum of the volumes (up to a bounded constant), we must include all the coordinate hyperplanes away from $\alpha_0$.
 We are thus done in the function field case by Proposition~\ref{davgen}.
 When $F$ is a number field, $V_n(F_{S_\infty})$ is a real vector space of dimension $\dim(V_n)d$.
-By the definition of $T(c,c')$, the projection of $(gG_0\cdot v_0)_X$ onto the $d$ $\R$-coordinates corresponding to $\alpha_0$ all have sizes bounded above and below by an absolute constant times $|w(\alpha_0)|^{1/d}$, and the maximum of the volumes of all projections, up to a bounded constant, is achieved by taking one of these $d$ coordinates and projecting onto the coordinate hyperplanes corresponding to all the other coordinates. \end{proof}
+By the definition of $T(c,c')$, the projection of $(gG_0\cdot v_0)_X$ onto the $d$ $\R$-coordinates corresponding to $\alpha_0$ all have sizes bounded above and below by an absolute constant times $|w(\alpha_0)|^{1/d}$, and the maximum of the volumes of all projections, up to a bounded constant, is then achieved by taking one of these $d$ coordinates and projecting onto the coordinate hyperplanes corresponding to all the other coordinates. \end{proof}

 Integrating both sides of the equation in the above lemma over $g\in\cup_i g_i^{-1}\FF_{i,X}'$, we obtain